Driving innovation in the affiliate commerce content space by fostering intent-driven shopping behavior.

 After

-We consolidated forms and introduced bottom sheets for contextual editing to prevent the fatigue of having to navigate back and forth to complete form edits.
+To reduce friction and improve usability, we consolidated forms and introduced bottom sheets for contextual editing.
+This streamlined approach eliminates the need for users to navigate back and forth between screens to complete form edits, ultimately reducing cognitive load and enhancing overall efficiency.

 Before